malloc-42/CPU-Capability-Dispatcher/README.md

 ## Usage

-As of Release 0.0.1, the Dispatcher supports arrays of size 4 and [operators](#supported-operators) operation for both AVX2 and SIMT instruction sets.
+As of Release 0.0.1, the Dispatcher supports arrays of size 4 and [these operators](#supported-operators) for both AVX2 and SIMT instruction sets.
 Here is a sample code to start with: (also check `main.cpp` for complete template)

 Let's start with the necessary header files.